New Jersey Firm Recalls Fruit After Salmonella Outbreak Sickens 33

 Do I Have a Melon Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in melon recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new salmonella infection cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

-Free Case Evaluation: Again, if you developed symptoms of salmonella after eating melon, you should contact our law firm immediately.
+Again, if you were diagnosed with a food poisoning illness after eating any of the melon products mentioned in this article, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.